Skip to main content

 • Network available, authenticated: Returns a valid session token.
 Uses stale-while-revalidate to refresh proactively.

-• Network unavailable, no resourceCache: Throws a runtime error with code: 'network_error'.
-This is the Core 3 breaking change — previously it returned null.
+• Network unavailable, no resourceCache: Retries briefly (about 15 seconds), then throws a ClerkOfflineError.
+This is the Core 3 breaking change — previously it returned null, which was indistinguishable from the signed-out case.

 • Network unavailable, resourceCache enabled: Returns a cached token instead of throwing, enabling offline-capable apps.